dev-sys-do/sealci/agent/README.md

 ## Agent Health

 The Agent module is an agent health monitoring service.
 It continuously monitors an agent's resource usage (CPU and memory) and reports this information to a scheduler via a gRPC data stream.
-This service is designed to identify significant changes in health metrics and send reports when these changes exceed a defined threshold.Here the threshold is 5%.
+This service is designed to identify significant changes in health metrics and send reports when these changes exceed a defined threshold.
+Here the threshold is 5%.

 ## Registering an Agent